ClementNerma/Rave/docs/hybrid.md

 stringFlex!().NIL; // Empty string
 ```

 A last 'type', truly reserved to flexs this time (so functions cannot use it): the unknown-sized reference.
 It requires a reference and allows references, references of references, references of references of references, and so on.
-The given reference's level can be got using the `levelof!` flex, which returns a `#raw<usize>` value.
+The given reference's level can be got using the `levelof!` flex, which returns a `#pln<usize>` value.

 For this example, we will use several useful flexs that work on references: